 - Identify a security or business goal for the system identified

 - Collect potential artifacts and scenarios to support required security measures

 2. Apply Security Cards

 Based on developer suggestions, security cards should be distributed.
 These can be distributed prior to or during when the method is taking place.
 Security cards are useful for identifying complex attacks and are more of an informal approach to concluding who or what may attack, what can be attacked, and the reason for attacking.

-Security cards are presented in the form of a deck of 42 cards, each with one of the four threat identification activities on it:
+Security cards are presented in the form of 42 cards, each with one of the four threat identification activities on it: